Procter & Gamble

 Beauty is an $8.0B segment and one of the cleaner places to watch for softer discretionary behavior inside a $44.6B revenue base.

-tariffs and input-cost inflation
+Tariffs and input-cost inflation

 management already flagged higher incremental tariff expenses. detergents, paper goods, and packaged consumer products do not make their own commodity pressures vanish.